Anthropology

 - Anthropology majors have also declared minors in nearly every minor offered at Wake Forest in the past decade, ranging from Entrepreneurship and Global Trade and Commerce to Linguistics.

-Sample courses for students studying Anthropology include:
+Sample courses that you will take in Anthropology include:

-- Archaeological Theory and Practice
+- Anthropological Theory

 The broad focus within the Anthropology major is especially valuable to students seeking to develop expertise in planning, decision-making, and management.
 Anthropology’s scope and intellectual perspective prepares students to make objective, far-sighted decisions at the professional level in any career field, either at home or abroad.